dustinpfister/blog_posts/_posts/linux-folders-home.md

 <!-- more -->

 ## 1 - Linux home basics

+There are a few things to cover when it comes to the very basics of the home folder in Linux systems.
+For one thing there is just simply knowing how to get to it in a bash console for one thing.
+There is also at least a few more things to write about when it comes to someone who is new to bash and Linux such as the Home environment variable and how to use other commands and bash features to list the contents of the home folder.

 ### 1.1 - Using the cd command to change the working folder to the home folder